awsdocs/aws-codebuild-user-guide/doc_source/sample-source-version.md

 **Note**
  You can specify the version of a pull request source only if your repository is GitHub or GitHub Enterprise\.

- If you use a reference and a commit ID to specify a version, the `DOWNLOAD_SOURCE` phase of your build is faster than if you provide only the version\.
+ If you use a reference and a commit ID to specify a version, the `DOWNLOAD_SOURCE` phase of your build is faster than if you provide the version only\.
 This is because when you add a reference, CodeBuild does not need to download the entire repository to find the commit\.
 + You can specify a source version with only a commit ID, such as `12345678901234567890123467890123456789`\.
 If you do this, CodeBuild must download the entire repository to find the version\.
 + You can specify a source version with a reference and a commit ID in this format: `refs/heads/branchname^{full-commit-SHA}` \(for example, `refs/heads/master^{12345678901234567890123467890123456789}`\)\.
 If you do this, CodeBuild downloads only the specified branch to find the version\. \.

 **Note**
 To speed up the `DOWNLOAD_SOURCE` phase of your build, you can also to set **Git clone depth** to a low number\.
-CodeBuild downloads fewer versions of your repository with a lower Git clone depth\.
+CodeBuild downloads fewer versions of your repository\.

- \.

 **To specify a GitHub repository version with a commit ID**

 1. Open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/home](https://console.aws.amazon.com/codesuite/codebuild/home)\.

 1. Create a build project\.
-For information, see [Create a Build Project \(Console\)](create-project.md#create-project-console) and [Run a Build \(Console\)](run-build.md#run-build-console)\.
+For information, see [Create a build project \(console\)](create-project.md#create-project-console) and [Run a build \(console\)](run-build.md#run-build-console)\.
 Leave all settings at their default values, except for these settings:
    +  In **Source**:
      +  For **Source provider**, choose **GitHub**\.
 If you are not connected to GitHub, follow the instructions to connect\.
      +  For **Repository**, choose **Public repository**\.